marvinschrd/MarvinScharding.github.io/JoustDuelTechnicalDocument.md

 Previous collision :
 ![](https://marvinschrd.github.io/Images/original_collision_joustDuel.png "Original Joust game for exemple")

 When actually hit, a player then loose a health point and goes into a state of invincibility wich prevent him from being hit again but also make him fall to the ground and block his movement.
+A player win when he manage to make his opponent health fall to zero.

+## Conclusion
+In conclusion, i didnt have to deal too much with the rollback in itself, but i had to understand how it worked and how to implement a game on this system and on the Neko Engine wich i am happy about.
+I couldnt go further and implement platforms in the level that would have made a big improvement in term of simple gameplay aswell as being able to do better collision reaction between players.
+The rollback is very efficient and didnt have much trouble to make two players play against each other even with the worst possible conditions.